energinet-open-incubator/innersource-collaboration/meeting-docs/workingroup-minutes-template.md

 Delete the Do these things to set up this document and its bullet points.
 -->

-# Project Origin Working Group Meeting MMMM D, YYYY
+# Project Origin Working Group Meeting MM, DD, YYYY

 ## Roles
 - [Scheduler][Scheduler] :